On the Topology of Kac-Moody groups: Appendix

-The upshot of the arguments given above is that $K$ is in fact the colimit of the groups $K_J$ indexed over the poset $\gC(A)$ in the category of {\em Topological Groups}.
+The upshot of the argument given above is that $\K$ is in fact the colimit of the groups $\K_J$ indexed over the poset $\gC(A)$ in the category of {\em Topological Groups}.
 We conclude:

-\begin{thm} The topological group $K$ has the following properties: \begin{enumerate} \item[(a)] $K$ is a free $T$-CW complex of finite type under the right action of $T$.
-This structure is compatible with the CW structure on the homogeneous space $K/T$. \item[(b)] $K$ is equivalent to the colimit, in the category of topological groups, of the compact Lie groups $K_J$ indexed over the poset $\gC(A)$. \end{enumerate} \end{thm}
+\begin{thm} The topological group $\K$ has the following properties: \begin{enumerate} \item[(a)] $\K$ is a free $\To$-CW complex of finite type under the right action of $\To$.
+This structure is compatible with the CW structure on the homogeneous space $\KT$. \item[(b)] $\K$ is equivalent to the colimit, in the category of topological groups, of the compact Lie groups $\K_J$ indexed over the poset $\gC(A)$. \end{enumerate} \end{thm}

-\begin{remark} Since $K$ is a $T$-CW complex, it is built by successively attaching $T$-cells.
-Decomposing $T$ as a CW-complex, we see that $K$ may be constructed by successively attaching (standard) cells.
+\begin{remark} Since $\K$ is a $\To$-CW complex, it is built by successively attaching $\To$-cells.
+Decomposing $\To$ as a CW-complex, we see that $\K$ may be constructed by successively attaching (standard) cells.
 However, it fails to be a CW complex by virtue of the fact that the boundary of cells being attached may glue to cells of higher dimension.
-We will call a space built by attaching cells in a possibly non-sequential order a {\em Cell Complex} (there is some conflict in the literature on the terminology for such an object).
-Working inductively with the stages, it is easy to see that a cell complex is homotopy equivalent to a CW complex. \end{remark}
+We will call a space built by attaching cells in a possibly non-sequential order a Cell Complex (there is some conflict in the literature on the terminology for such an object).
+Working inductively with the stages, we see that a cell complex is homotopy equivalent to a CW complex. \end{remark}

-We now consider the classifying space $BK$ of $K$.
-Let us briefly recall its construction \cite{M}.
-We let $E_nK$ denote the $n$-fold join of $K$ with itself given the quotient (weak) topology.
-Hence $E_nK$ can be seen as a quotient of $\Delta^{n-1} \times K^{\times n}$.
-Using the fact that $K$ is a cell complex of finite type, we see that $E_nK$ is itself a cell complex of finite type, and that $K$ acts continuously on $E_nK$.
-Let $B_nK$ denote the quotient $E_nK/K$.
-It is easy to see that $B_nK$ has the structure of a cell complex of finite type.
-Let $BK$ be the cell complex given by the colimit of the spaces $B_nK$ under the cellular inclusions $B_nK \subset B_{n+1}K$.
-Milnor shows \cite{M}(Section 5), that $BK$ is a model for the classifying space of $K$.
-We conclude:
+\begin{remark} Principal $\K$-bundles that appear in physical applications tend to be defined over base spaces (like solutions of differential equations) that may not have an obviously homotopy type of a CW complex.
+It is therefore desirable to study the homotopy type of the space ${\mathcal{B}\K}$ that classifies numerable $\K$-bundles.
+This is Milnor's model \cite{M} of the classifying space of $\K$, which is defined as a colimit of certain spaces $\mathcal{B}_n\K$ under inclusions $\mathcal{B}_n\K \subset \mathcal{B}_{n+1}\K$.
+The space $\mathcal{B}_n\K$ is defined as the quotient $\mathcal{E}_n\K/\K$, where $\mathcal{E}_n\K$ is the $n$-fold join of $\K$ with itself given the quotient (weak) topology, and the diagonal action of $\K$.
+Hence $\mathcal{E}_n\K$ can be seen as a quotient of $\Delta^{n-1} \times \K^{\times n}$.
+Using the fact that $\K$ is a cell complex of finite type, we see that $\mathcal{B}_n\K$ has the structure of a cell complex of finite type.
+It is clear that the inclusions $\mathcal{B}_n\K \subset \mathcal{B}_{n+1}\K$ are cellular, and therefore, by the previous remark, $\mathcal{B}\K$ has the homotopy type of a CW complex. \end{remark}